edjlatimer/Deploying-Active-Directory/README.md

 **By completing this project, I:**

-**- Installed and configured Active Directory Domain Services**
+- Installed and configured Active Directory Domain Services

-**- Created a domain admin account and structured resources with OUs**
+- Created a domain admin account and structured resources with OUs

-**- Successfully joined a Windows 10 client machine to the AD domain**
+- Successfully joined a Windows 10 client machine to the AD domain

-**- Configured Remote Desktop access for non-admin domain users**
+- Configured Remote Desktop access for non-admin domain users

-**- Automated bulk user creation using PowerShell scripting**
+- Automated bulk user creation using PowerShell scripting

-**- Gained practical experience with both GUI management tools and automation via
+- Gained practical experience with both GUI management tools and automation via scripting
-    scripting**